onefoursix/streamsets-parameterized-connections/README.md

 <img src="images/params2.png" alt="params2" width="500"/>

-A config file that could be used with this template to create two instance with the Oracle table name as a suffix might look like this:
+A config file that could be used with this template to create two instances with the Oracle table names as suffixes might look like this:

 ```
 {